campbell-rehu/notes/udemy-aws-certified-developer-associate-course/section-15-cloudfront/notes.md

   - Can be set between 0 seconds and 365 days
   - Can be set by the origin using the Cache-Control header, Expires header
 - All HTTP Headers, cookies and query strings included in the cache key are forwarded to the origin

+#### Origin Request Policy

+- Specify HTTP Headers, Cookies and/or Query Strings without including them in the cache key
+- Gives the ability to add CloudFront and Cusom headers to the origin requests that were not included in the viewer request

+#### Cache Invalidations

+- CloudFront doesn't know about changes in the origin until after the TTL expires
+- You can force an entire or partial cache refresh by performing a CloudFront invalidation
+- You can invalidate all files or a special path

+#### Cache Behaviours

+- Different Cache behaviours for a given URL pattern
+- Route different kind of origins/origin groups based on the content type or path pattern